openbmc/phosphor-virtual-sensor/README.md

 See `virtual_sensor_config.json` in this repository for an example.
 Sensors added this way can use any expression that is accepted by exprtk.

-## information to get a virtual sensor configuraton from D-Bus
+## information to get a virtual sensor configuration from D-Bus

 For example: